Total shoulder replacement surgery in Denver

 Tired of not having the quality of life you deserve because of shoulder pain?
-Sign up for one of our free joint replacement seminars to get started on your journey to a healthier, more active you.
+Find an expert doctor to get started on your journey to a healthier, more active you.

-The shoulder is the most mobile joint in the body because of the relatively unconstrained articulation between the humeral head and the smooth shallow depression called the glenoid.
-Shoulder motion is provided by the rotator cuff and deltoid muscles.
+The shoulder is the most mobile joint in the body.
+Its motion is created by the rotator cuff and deltoid muscles.

-There are many reasons for shoulder pain, ranging from arthritis to injury.
-While physical therapy and other non-invasive treatment options are always preferable to surgery, sometimes it is unavoidable.
-Arthritis can be treated by using two different methods, depending on the severity of the arthritis: glenohumeral fusion or total shoulder replacement.
+There are many reasons for shoulder pain.
+It may be due to arthritis, injury or something in between.
+Physical therapy and other treatment options are usually the first option.
+But sometimes is necessary.
+Arthritis can be treated with two types of surgery: glenohumeral fusion or total shoulder replacement.
 Injuries and other conditions sometimes require joint replacement as well.

-The shoulder replacement may involve replacing the humeral component or replacing the humeral component along with the glenoid components, depending on the condition of the surrounding ligaments and the shoulder stability.
+Shoulder replacement may involve replacing the humeral component or replacing the humeral component along with the glenoid components.
+This depends on the condition of the surrounding ligaments and the shoulder stability.
 The glenoid component is inserted first.
 Then, the humerus is cut at the neck and the prosthesis is inserted into the humeral shaft.